Theres a lot you can do to size up the quality of care offered by a veterinary

 Also check how a vet handles emergency care outside of office hours.
 At

-the time of our last full, published article, only 18 of the practices
+the time of our last full, published article, only a dozen of the practices

 listed on our Ratings Tables reported they are open and staffed with